 For the Sugar Cookies

-In a medium bowl, stir together flour and baking powder.
+- In a medium bowl, stir together flour, baking powder and salt.
 Set aside.
 You can weigh the flour on a scale for exact measurement, if desired.

-Once it's chilled, unwrap the parchment and place on counter (you'll have the dough on the parchment paper).
+- Once it's chilled, unwrap the parchment and place on counter (you'll have the dough on the parchment paper).
 Place another sheet of parchment on top of the dough.
 Use your body to lean against the counter and hold down the two sheets of parchment on one side.
 Roll the dough through the parchment paper (so you don't need any extra flour).
-Roll the dough to about 1/8-inch thick (but slightly thicker, not 1/4-inch though).
-I cut them right on the parchment paper, then slide the parchment paper right onto a 13"x18" half sheet pan with raised edges.
+Roll the dough to about ⅛-inch thick (but slightly thicker, not ¼-inch though).
+Using a 3-inch flower cookie cutter, cut them right on the parchment paper, then slide the parchment paper right onto a 13"x18" half sheet pan with raised edges.

 For the Royal Icing